Definition - What does Blastomere mean?

 FertilitySmarts explains Blastomere

-Blastomeres are created in the first stage of embryonic development, when the fertilized egg transitions from one cell to 2-cell, 4-cell, 8-cell, and 16-cell variants.
+Blastomeres are created in the first stage of embryonic development when the fertilized egg transitions from one cell to 2-cell, 4-cell, 8-cell, and 16-cell variants through a process called cell division.
 These divisions are called cleavage divisions, and the cells created by each cleavage stage are called blastomeres.

-During IVF procedures, the blastomere is used in a standard technique called embryo grading.
+During IVF procedures, blastomeres are evaluated through a process called embryo grading.
 The embryo grading process allows scientists and physicians to determine how embryos are developing and which are the most appropriate for transfer for the uterus.
 This procedure is completed to increase the chance of a successful IVF round.
 Embryo grading is a standard component of an IVF procedure.